 A good location: If the land is to be used as a main residence, it should ideally be located close to public transport, shops and schools.
 On the other hand, if the land is outlying it will be less valuable unless there are building projects in the city such as a new bus line, motorway or new shopping centre.
 In this case, the land will be a good investment because it will increase in value in the coming years, so it is important to check the allocation plan for future projects in the city.

 Municipal and cantonal taxes: It is worth checking a town's municipal taxes.
 The lower are the taxes, the more people will be attracted to the town, and the higher the demand, so that landowners can take advantage of this to increase the price of their land in line with the increase of demand.

 Specific characteristics of the land: The type of soil, the shape, the size of the land, are elements that will inevitably have an impact on the cost of construction.
 The more constraints the land has, the less value it will have:

 The type of land and the area plan:

 The market value of land is calculated on the basis of the income obtained, i.e. the yield value.

 For a property developer or private individual, this is the amount they will be able to earn after selling the property in question.

-The price of a land is fluctuated by the supply and demand market.
+The price of land fluctuates with the supply and demand market.
 The selling price is obviously set by the owner of the land.
-He may have estimated it himself or with the advice of real estate experts, such as a real estate agent, or after consulting a land surveyor.
-The owner of the land can also call a property developer who defines the current value of the plot and its future value in terms of the possible use of the land and the income he can derive from it.
+The owner may have estimated it themselves or with the advice of real estate experts, such as a real estate agent, or after consulting a land surveyor.
+The owner of the land can also call a property developer who defines the current value of the plot and its future value in terms of the possible use of the land and the income that can be derived from it.